History of the Ukrainian minority in Poland: After World War II

 After the quashing of a Ukrainian insurrection at the end of World War II by the Soviet Union, about 140,000 Ukrainians remaining in Poland were forcibly expelled to Soviet Ukraine, and to new territories in northern and western Poland during Operation Vistula.

+In Podlachia, many speakers of Ukrainian language started identifying as Belarusians or adopted Roman Catholicism in order to evade deportation.
+Even many locals who retained their religion adopted the identity of "Orthodox Poles".
+According to local law, bilingual Polish-Belarusian road signs have been installed in Podlachian Voivodeship, but all attempts to place Ukrainian language signs as well have been prevented by authorities.
+In Dubicze Cerkiewne the local Ukrainian community has been organizing a folk music festival.

 Since 1989, there has been a new wave of Ukrainian immigration to Poland, mostly consisting of jobseekers.
 According to data reported by the Ukrainian Ministry of Foreign Affairs in the 2000s, around 300,000 Ukrainian citizens were employed in Poland annually.
 In recent years, the number of Ukrainian immigrants in Poland has grown considerably, numbering 1.3 million in 2016.